It all started with one Christmas gift — a gift that changed how 16-year-old Lucy sees the world and spends her time.

 “For a while, I saw the government as pretty distant and as something that a lot of people argue over,” she says.
 “But it was amazing to see that these leaders are so accessible and they’re there to help me and others.”

-Lucy has her driver’s license now and continues to babysit to earn money each month to sponsor David.
-She also is hooked on advocacy, and she is considering a path of public service.
+Lucy earned her driver’s license and continued to babysit to earn money each month to sponsor David.
+She also became hooked on advocacy and began considering a path of public service.

 “I want to impact people, so seeing their work inspired me to consider going into that in the future,” says Lucy.